mwpowellhtx/perils-of-npc/README.md

 that we know it changed.
 We can perform a similar verification for the **Unit** property.

-Note, this is testing one path through the PropertyChanging sequence.
+Note, this is testing one path through the **PropertyChanged** sequence.
 Depending on your unit testing concerns, you would want to consider the other paths, like **Unit** would not necessarily change because Value changed; use cases like that.
 We will not worry about that part unless we need to for purposes of discussion.